playfulprogramming/playfulprogramming/content/blog/setup-a-react-native-monorepo/index.md

 Unfortunately, it can be rather challenging to build out a monorepo that properly supports React Native.
 While [Expo supports monorepo usage](https://docs.expo.dev/guides/monorepos/), one common complaint when using Expo is that [Expo does not support many popular React Native libraries that require native code](https://web.archive.org/web/20230321191807/https://docs.expo.dev/introduction/why-not-expo/#expo-go).

-To further exacerbate the issue, React Native comes with many uncommon edgecases that makes monorepos particularly challenging to create.
+To further exacerbate the issue, React Native comes with many uncommon edgecases that make monorepos particularly challenging to create.
 Many of the tutorials I've found outlining how to build a monorepo for this purpose use outdated tools to work around this.

-Knowing just how potent the potential impact of a monorepo would be to my projects, I disregarded these headaches and spent a month or two building out a monorepo that solved my problems.
+Knowing just how potent the potential impact of a monorepo would be on my projects, I disregarded these headaches and spent a month or two building out a monorepo that solved my problems.

 By the end of it all, I had a monorepo structure that looked something like the following: